talda/CubitosTray/memory-bank/activeContext.md

 ### Dice Identification

-- Dice are identified by their names ("1", "2", "3")
+- Dice are identified by their names with flexible naming system:
-- The name represents the number of faces with symbols
+  - Single-digit names ("1", "2", "3"): Number represents faces with symbols (1-3 means symbols on faces 1, 2, 3)
+  - Multi-digit names ("234", "35"): Each digit represents a specific face with a symbol
+- Validation ensures only valid face numbers (1-6) with no duplicates
+- Examples:
+  - "1": Symbol on face 1, empty on faces 2-6
+  - "234": Symbols on faces 2, 3, 4, empty on faces 1, 5, 6
-- For example, die "2" has symbols on faces 1-2 and empty faces 3-6
+  - "35": Symbols on faces 3, 5, empty on faces 1, 2, 4, 6

 ### Sorting Logic